 - 1/4 cup coarse sugar

-- Remove the puff pastry sheets from freezer to defrost.
+- Remove the puff pastry sheets from the freezer to defrost.
 Preheat oven to 400º.

 - In a small bowl, mix softened cream cheese, heavy cream, and vanilla extract together until smooth.